IoT Data Analysis

 Velocity

 Data velocity characterises the data bound to the time and its importance during a specific period or at a particular time instant.
-A good example might be any real-time system like an industrial process control system, where reactions or decisions must be made during a fixed period of time, requiring data at particular time instants.
-In this case, data has a flow nature of a particular density.
+A good example might be any real-time system like an industrial process control system, where reactions or decisions must be made during a fixed period, requiring data at particular time instants.
+In this case, data has a flow nature of a specific density.

 Value

-Since the IoT systems and their data analysis subsystems are built to add value to their owner, the costs of the development and ownership should exceed the returned value.
-The system is of low or no value if it does not apply.
+Since IoT systems and their data analysis subsystems are built to add value to their owners, the development and ownership costs should not exceed the returned value.
+A system is of low or no value if it does not apply.

 Dealing with big data requires specific hardware and software infrastructure.
 While there is a certain number of typical solutions and a lot more customise, some of the most popular are explained here: